Healthy sperm: Improving your fertility

 Sperm health depends on various factors, including quantity, movement and structure:

 - Movement.
-To reach and fertilize an egg, sperm must move — wriggling and swimming through a woman's cervix, uterus and fallopian tubes.
+To reach and fertilize an egg, sperm must move — wriggling and swimming through a female cervix, uterus and fallopian tubes.
 This is known as motility.
-You're most likely to be fertile if at least 40% of your sperm are moving.
+Pregnancy is possible with less than 40% of the sperm in ejaculate moving, but 40% is considered the threshold.
+The more the better.

 What causes male fertility problems?